Kacha Devayani: Plot

 After some years had passed, Kacha went to the forest again, this time to pluck some rare flowers.
 Asuras killed him again.
 They burnt his body and took the ashes.
 Then they mixed the ashes with a drink and offered it to their Guru who drank it.
 Again Devayani pleaded with her father to revive Kacha.
 Sukracharya responded, "He is in my stomach now.
 If I revive him, he will tear my body and come out.
 So, I will die.
 Tell me whom do you want to be with, he or me?"
 Devayani was in a dilemma.
 She said he has to offer some other solution because she needs both Kacha as well as her father.

 Sukracharya pondered for a while and realised that there was only one way to solve this.
 He taught the mrdisanjeevani mantra to Kacha who was inside his stomach.
 Kacha learned it thoroughly.
 Then Sukracharya chanted the mantra and Kacha came out tearing away Sukracharya's body.
 Sukracharya died.
 However, Kacha chanted the mantra and revived Sukracharya.

 When the 1000-year period was over, Kacha informed Sukracharya that he wished to return to heaven.
 Sukracharya agreed and allowed him to go.
 But Devayani stopped Kacha on the way and asked him to marry her.
 Kacha refused saying she is his Guru's daughter and therefore she is also like a Guru to him.
 Further, he said, as he was reborn from the stomach of Sukracharya, and hence felt Devayani is like a sister to him.

 Hearing this, Devayani went into a rage and cursed him that when a need arises, Kacha will forget the mantra he learned from her father.
-Kacha was hurt and cursed her that no Brahmin will marry her and that whatever she wishes, will not happen.
+Kacha was hurt and cursed her that no man will marry her and that whatever she wishes, will not happen.
 Thus ended the lives of both Kacha and Devayani.